Loonan Chauvette

 Assistive Technology Development

-Designing and validating novel sensory substitution devices, including the multichannel vibrotactile glove, to provide tactile representations of complex auditory information.
+Designing and validating novel sensory substitution and augmentation devices, including the multichannel vibrotactile glove, to provide tactile representations of complex auditory information.
 The goal is to develop clinically viable tools that can enhance music perception, speech understanding, and overall quality of life for individuals with hearing impairments.

 Psychoacoustics & Auditory Scene Analysis